FAQs

 • Access to the HHGC Community

-• Chat with HHGC members through internal chat channels
+• Ability to communicate with fellow members via internal chat channels

 That’s great that you are already an SCGA member and have an established GHIN number (handicap).
 You have two options of joining HHGC.